nateP82/com.PostingAPI/README.md

 Objective
-Combining our skills to create a successful user experience with TBD'd team name.
+Combining our skills to create a successful user experience with com.Posting.

 Skills: